Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Experiments

-Results on the preprocessed test audio, averaged over inference 3 runs, are shown in Tab.~\ref{tab:diar_results}.
-While MS-VAE models exhibit higher DER, they yield approximately $15\%$ less missed speech (Miss.) and about $11\%$ more precise speaker attribution (Corr.).
-These qualities might be especially desired in, e.g., forensics to detect and attribute the perpetrators' speech if voice samples are available \cite{nagavi2024comprehensive} as in our experimental setup.
+Results on the preprocessed test audio, averaged over three inference runs, are shown in Tab.~\ref{tab:diar_results}.
+While MS-VAE models exhibit higher DER than Pyannote, they yield approximately $15\%$ less missed speech (Miss.) and about $11\%$ more precise speaker attribution (Corr.).
+These qualities might be especially desirable in, e.g., forensics to detect and attribute the perpetrators' speech if voice samples are available \cite{nagavi2024comprehensive} as in our experimental setup.
 In addition, fewer intervals were predicted by Pyannote (13 out of 16), which may contribute to lower DER.
-Notably, pretraining the decoder with just 10\% of the data produces similar decision boundaries, as shown in Fig.~\ref{fig:diar-results}.
+Notably, pretraining the decoder with just 10\% of the data produces similar decision boundaries, as shown in Fig.~\ref{fig:diar-results} \textbf{A}.
+Finally, we also remark that MS-VAE models have access to individual approximate factors of the posterior.
+They can thus be optionally used to tune the thresholds $\lambda_h$ and, hence, to control Miss-FA tradeoff (see Fig.~\ref{fig:diar-results} \textbf{B}).